 For the turkey breast:

-- About 1/2 c of your favorite store-bought or homemade barbecue rub
+- About 1/2 cup of All-Purpose Red Rub, or your favorite store-bought or homemade barbecue rub

 For the turkey breast: